simpleanalytics/docs/_docs/55_events/10_collect-events-on-ios.md

 ---
-title: Track events in iOS via Swift or Objective-C
+title: Collect events on iOS with Swift
-menu: Track events in iOS
+menu: Collect events on iOS
 category: events
 permalink: /events/ios
 ---

-> This is a draft of how to track events with iOS.
+This is a draft of how to track events with iOS.
 If you know how to improve it, please let us know.

 ```swift
 import Foundation